 Research has shown that iOS apps generate an average of 75 percent more money than Android apps, despite Android’s Google Play Store roughly has twice the number of apps downloaded.
 As a result, when going to market, many companies release their app for iOS first.
 Nonetheless, with the smartphone and tablet market firmly a two-horse-race between Apple and Google, any company serious about their mobile app presence should have an Android version.
 This begs the question: How do you create an Android app from an iPhone app?

-Despite obvious similarities between the two platforms, it’s not an easy task for an Android app developer to port an app from one to the other.
-Much of this comes down to fundamental differences in the way each platform is architected, and the visual interface each displays.
+Despite obvious similarities between the two platforms, it’s not an easy task for an Android app programmer to port an app from one to the other.
+Much of this comes down to fundamental differences in the way each platform is architected, and the visual interface each display.

 The biggest difference between the two platforms is the fundamentally different design architecture behind each one.
 Apple is well known for tightly controlling the App Store, and which apps make their way onto it.
 In contrast, Google’s philosophy is much more open, allowing developers to modify the source code, upload apps directly to a device and push the envelope of Android’s functionality.

-While iOS apps are created using either Objective-C or the newer Swift, the majority of Android development is done in Java.
+While developing iOS apps using either Objective-C or the newer Swift, the majority of Android application development is done in Java.
 That’s not to say that some elements of code cannot be reused, especially underlying, basic C code.
 But large portions of the code will have to be ported to Java while developing apps for android.

 One of the single biggest challenges in porting an iOS app is the fragmentation that exists on the Android platform.
 Because Apple tightly controls the hardware, software, and developer tools that used to create and run iOS apps, developers have a limited number of screen sizes and OS versions to worry about.